-This short course has therefore been created to introduce the two simplest structures of the four main types, the simple and compund sentence.
+This short reader has therefore been created to introduce the two simplest structures of the four main types, the simple and compund sentence.
 However, before we can begin looking at specific sentence structures in detail, it’s important that we first review the key features of a sentence so that we can successfully break any sentence down into its most useful components.
-Once this has been achieved, Lessons 2 and 3 will then deal more specifically with the rules and forms of simple and compound sentence structures in turn.
+Once this has been achieved, Chapters 2 and 3 will then deal more specifically with the rules and forms of simple and compound sentence structures in turn.

 Feature 1: Subjects and Verbs